F1DNA/FlexFarmerAsAService/README.md

 After reboot, do `service flexfarmer status` and see that everything is A'OK

+# **So where is the output now?**

+If you notice in the service file you created, you pointed it to syslog.
+Then later, you told rsyslog to extract that information and send it to /var/log/flexfarmer.log

+You can:

+`cat /var/log/flexfarmer.log`

+But that just grabs anything up until the moment you `cat` it

+`tail -f /var/log/flexfarmer.log`

+Ah, that's better, it is "following" the log now but I want to see more before I `tail` 'd it.
+Okay, one more for you.

+`tail -f -n +0 /var/log/flexfarmer.log`

+This will show you the entire log plus continue to follow it.

 # **But how do I update FlexFarmer now?**

 Download new bundle